 Our kitchen blender needs sharp blades for the performance of a variety of tasks.
-Unfortunately, dull blades can get in the way.
+Unfortunately, dull blender blades can get in the way.
 Luckily, regular blender blades are stainless steel, and you can sharpen them.
 That said, sharpening worn blender blades is no simple task if we want to cut like kitchen knives.
-However, we can help you make your blender as sharp as a knife in no time.
+However, we can help you make your dull blades as sharp as a knife in no time.
 Whether you own a top-rated blender or a mid-range one, sooner or later, you may need to sharpen the blades.
 Read on to find out how to sharpen blender blades.

 We want to do the most effective work on the blades, so we want them to be sparkling clean.
 If there are any food bits or grime on the blades and blender jar, we need to clean them up.
 Also, we want the blender container to be as clean as possible so you can work in peace.
 So, use warm water, liquid soap, and a clean sponge to spruce up the blender container.
+And, you’ll want to ensure any great blenders for countertops are clean and ready to use in your kitchen space.

 After unscrewing the base of the blender pitcher, you should have the underside, a rubber seal or ring, and the blades.
 Remove the blades and put the bottom and seals in the exact location as the glass blender container.

 Start by running one of the blades’ edges along with a sharpening stone.
 For the best sharpening, run the blades in a way that keeps them at the exact angle of the blender blades.
 Remember to move all blades away from you to keep from getting nicked.
-Also, wear gloves for extra safety.
+Also, wear protective gloves for extra safety.
 Once you’re finished with one side of the blade, turn it over and sharpen the other side.
-Repeat the sharpening process for each blade until they are to your liking.
+Repeat the sharpening process for each blade edge until they are to your liking.

 If you’ve recently used your kitchen blender, unplug the blender base from the wall to avoid any electrical dangers.